carnot-technologies/dyno-monitor/README.md

 This simple python / django application is aimed towards making the post-deployment lifecycle easy and automated for the end users.
 Here are the main use-cases we came across that motivated us to build this app:

 - **Elusive Dyno Level Errors**
-  Certain heroku dyno level errors (`R13`, `R14`, `H12`, `H10`) are not easy to auto-identify as they show up only in application logs and the metrics dashboard of your heroku app.
-But they heavily impact app performance, so quickly identifying and acting on them can be critical
+  Heroku dyno level errors (`R13`, `R14`, `H12`, `H10`) are *not easy to capture* as they show up only in application logs and the metrics dashboard but they heavily impact app performance
 - **Memory Leaking Applications**
-  Sometimes you may have an app that is occasionally or gradually leaking memory and you do not have the time and / or resources to debug the source of the leak.
-A quicker fix can be to restart the dyno when its RAM quota exceeds
+  You may have an app that is *leaking memory* and you do not have the bandwidth or the need to identify the source of the leak.
+A quicker fix can be to *restart the dyno* when its RAM quota exceeds
 - **Watchdog**
-  It is important to have a watchdog app that constantly looks at the status of your critical web services, or databases so that you are alerted in case of SOS and automatically takes corrective actions where possible
+  A watchdog app constantly looks at the status of your critical web services, or databases so that you are *alerted in case of SOS*.
+An ideal watchdog takes automated corrective actions
 - **Dyno Metrics**
-  Heroku outputs dyno metrics like `%CPU` and `memory` when you enable them, but we do not get access to the historical data in a queryable format for our own analysis or visualization
+  Heroku outputs dyno metrics like `%CPU` and `memory` when you enable them, but this data is *not accessible in a queryable format* for later analysis

 ## Features